RahulRC2077/DOS-Detection-Script/README.md

 # DOS-Detection-Script
-Denial of Service (DoS) Detection Script using bash scripting
+Denial of Service (DoS) Detection Script using shell scripting

+-Designed and implemented a shell script for DoS (Denial of Service) attack detection using network traffic analysis.
+-Developed custom logic within the script to compute hash values of incoming packets for efficient detection of potential attack patterns.